 Gone are the days when appraisals were a tick box exercise during which the employee remained largely silent.
 Today, the most constructive appraisals are more of a conversation that includes discussion of the employee’s goals, career hopes, what more they feel they need from the business and how they can better develop at the company.

-For organisations looking to improve their approach to appraisals we offer a course designed to help businesses see the benefits of refining this process.
+For organisations looking to improve their approach to Managing Appraisals we offer a course designed to help businesses see the benefits of refining this process.
 Contact PTP today to find out more.